 As part of the International Engineering Program, you do not just learn global engineering – you live it.
 Students spend a year abroad, spending one semester at a partner university studying engineering.
 Following that, students spend a semester interning for a global engineering company.
-As of Fall 2013, we’ve placed 468 students in internships with companies in Germany, France, Switzerland, Liechtenstein, Spain, Mexico, Brazil, Canada and China.
+As of Spring 2014, we’ve placed 511 students in internships with companies in Germany, France, Switzerland, Liechtenstein, Spain, Mexico, Chile, Brazil, Canada and China.
 Students have worked for the likes of BMW, Bayer, Hasbro, Johnson & Johnson, Siemens and many more.

 While studying aboard, students also soak up the culture and many travel extensively visiting some of the greatest cultural attractions in the world from the Great Wall in China to Big Ben in the United Kingdom.
 As they gain a deeper appreciation for our closely connected world, students grow both personally and professionally.

 Our program also prides itself on affordability.
 While studying at our partner university, you’ll pay roughly the cost of in-state tuition, fees, room and board.
 We also have scholarship programs for those who qualify.
 During your internship, you’ll be paid and some corporate hosts even provide housing or a housing stipend.

 - Laval University in Québec in Québec, Canada

 - Pontificia Universidad Católica de Valparaiso in Valparaiso, Chile

 - Zhejiang University in Hangzhou, China

 - University of Technology of Compiègne in Compiègne, France

 - Monterrey Institute of Technology and Higher Education in Monterrey and Toluca, Mexico

 - University of Navarra in San Sebastián, Spain